Lerwick, Shetland Islands

 Day 2: Shetland

-We explore Scalloway, the original capital of Shetland with its mighty castle.
+We start off with exploring Clickimin Broch – an impressive ruin of a round house found only in Scotland.
+Next, we move to Scalloway, the original capital of Shetland with its mighty castle.
 We then spend time at the gorgeous beach at St Ninian's Isle.
 From here we head to Jarlshoff - one of Shetland's finest prehistoric sites.
 We then sample the island's southern scenery and sit amongst the huge bird population within the Nature Reserve of Sumburgh Head.
 There'll undoubtedly be some revelling in town with the locals in preparation for tomorrow’s festivities.